-The West German Lower House of Parliament, the Bundestag, began a two-day foreign affairs debate Nov 5.
+Background: The West German Lower House of Parliament, the Bundestag, began a two-day foreign affairs debate Nov 5.
 Unlike the last foreign affairs debate over a year age it was not broadcast or televised, though recordings were broadcast later.

 The debate centred on relations between Britain and West Germany, and the forthcoming Western Summit.
 Foreign Minister von Brentano read a 43-page policy statement, praised Britain for "reliability", and ended on a note of inter-party polemics.
 Listening closely was Russian Ambassador Andrei Smirnov.
 Von Brentano said the Government had not forgotten Britain's contribution to help solve West Germany's entry into NATO five years ago.